nikcbg/TF_Book_Ch_4/README.md

 # TF_Book_Ch_4

-### The purpose of the repository is to explain what is terraform modules, module basics, and examples of terraform modules configuration code.
+### The purpose of the repository is to explain what is terraform modules, module basics and examples of terraform modules configuration code.

 ### What is terraform module: